-Lemma~\ref{thm:amplification-search-reliability} (proof in Appendix~\ref{app:proof:reliabilitysearchwindow}) separates \emph{verifier-limited} and \emph{planner-limited} effects.
-Each additional verifier query is \emph{not a free-lunch}: it creates a chance to accept a true valid plan, but it also \emph{increases} the worst-case (upper-bounded) cumulative risk of a hallucination.
-The product bound shows that abstention decreases only when the planner can make $\rho_j$ large enough and fast enough, \emph{before} the hallucination-limited budget $q$ is exhausted.
-A natural follow-up question is how fast does a planner need to grow $\rho_j$?
-The following theorem provides an answer for long-horizon tasks.
+Lemma~\ref{thm:amplification-search-reliability} separates verifier-limited and planner-limited effects.
+Each query creates a chance to accept a valid plan, but also increases the worst-case (upper-bounded) cumulative risk of a hallucination.
+Thus test-time compute is useful only if the proposal mechanism increases $\rho_j$ fast enough before the certified hallucination budget is exhausted.
+A natural follow-up question is how fast a planner needs to grow $\rho_j$?
+The following theorem provides an answer for long horizon tasks.